BLSQ/iaso/README.rst

 Introduction
 ============
-Iaso is a georegistry and data collection platform structured around org unit trees (also known a master lists)
+Iaso is a georegistry and data collection web platform structured around trees of organization units (also known a master lists)

-.. note:: The dashboard is optimized for Chrome and must be compatible with
-          Chrome 40.0.0 and further versions.
+The main tasks it allows to do are:

+- Data collection using [XLSForm](https://xlsform.org/) forms linked to org units through a mobile application.
+- Import, comparison and merging of multiple org. units trees, both through a web application and an API allowing manipulation through data science tools like [Jupyter notebooks](https://jupyter.org/).
+- Validation of received data for org. units trees and forms.
+- Exports of the org. unit trees and form data, either in csv, xlsx, [GeoPackage](https://www.geopackage.org/) or through an api.

 Development environment